scottstirling/pi2llm/README.md

 ## First-Time Configuration

-Before you can use the assistant, you must tell it how to connect to your local LLM.
+Before using the assistant, tell it how to connect to your local or remote large language model's openAI-compatible endpoint.

 1. Go to `Script > StirlingAstrophoto > Configure PXI2LLM Assistant`.
 2. The configuration dialog will open.